Dr Richard Emsley

 Latent variable modelling including mixture models and latent growth models.

 Richard co-leads the statistics teaching on the MRes alliance across the Faculty.
-He also contributes to the teaching of fourth-year undergraduate medical students, and teaches on the MSc in Clinical Rheumatology.
+He also teaches on the MSc in Clinical Rheumatology.

 He has also previously lectured and been module leader on the SPSS module on the Research Methods Programme in the School of Dentistry, and taught on the MSc in Biostatistics Causal Inference module, and the Fundamentals of Epidemiology and Biostatistics modules of the Masters in Public Health course.